Overview and Purpose

 The Oregon legislature found in Senate Bill 202 that policy and program decisions made by natural resources agencies, boards and commissions can benefit from independent scientific review that: (a) reflects a balance of representation from various research sectors, academic and nonacademic, public and private; (b) is performed by distinguished scientists from a range of disciplines; and (c) is clearly communicated to the public and state and local officials.

 Senate Bill 202 establishes the Task Force on Independent Scientific Review for Natural Resources to “evaluate and assess the need for independent scientific reviews in Oregon and make appropriate recommendations” to the Governor and appropriate Legislative committees no later than September 15, 2016.

-Members of the task force shall be appointed by the Governor in consultation with the Vice Presidents of Research, or their designees, at Oregon State University, the University of Oregon, and Portland State University.
+Members of the task force were appointed by the Governor in consultation with the Vice Presidents of Research, or their designees, at Oregon State University, the University of Oregon, and Portland State University.

-Task force members shall include members from the forestry, agriculture, manufacturing, conservation, academic and research sectors, and representatives of the three universities.
-At least one member shall have previously served on the Independent Multidisciplinary Science, Team, or on another state or federal scientific review body such as the National Academy of Sciences.
-The task force shall have its first meeting on or before January 1, 2016.
+Task force members included members from the forestry, agriculture, manufacturing, conservation, academic and research sectors, and representatives of the three universities.
+In addition, at least one member was to have previously served on the Independent Multidisciplinary Science, Team, or on another state or federal scientific review body such as the National Academy of Sciences.
+The task force was directed to hold its first meeting on or before January 1, 2016.